Puska spun ‘foul and contemptible lies’ about Ashling Murphy’s death, court told

 Mr Bowman said that Puska had done himself “no favours” in the actions he took in the wake of Ms Murphy’s death, which he said did “nothing but heap suspicion on him”.

-He pointed to the evidence heard in court that Puska had suggested his clothes from that day be destroyed.
+He pointed to the evidence heard in court that Puska had suggested his clothes from that day be destroyed, and said if Puska had “spun a tapestry of lies, why would he say that?”

-“Why would a man who had 22 months to make up a story, as the prosecution say, why would he say that if it is not truthful” and also indicative of guilt, Mr Bowman asked.

-He said if Puska had “spun a tapestry of lies, why would he say that?
-But he does heap suspicion on himself.”
+Mr Bowman argued that the jury needed to be careful not to assume that lies are indicative of a person’s guilt, and said that lies can attract suspicion, but are of no value otherwise to the trial.

+He said that people can lie for many reasons, and that innocent people can do it because they’re afraid no one will believe them, because they’re embarrassed, panicked or confused.

 Mr Bowman added: “Can you really push Mr Puska’s version aside that easily?”

+But he added that “a proof beyond reasonable doubt” did not stretch to “far-fetched” scenarios, and that “a reasonable doubt is not an invented doubt”.

+He emphasised that there was no connection of any kind between Ms Murphy and Puska.

-Puska appeared in court wearing a grey jacket and open-neck shirt, seated alongside a translator.
+Puska appeared in court wearing a grey suit jacket and open-neck shirt, seated alongside a translator.

 The family of Ashling Murphy were also seated in court, as they have been during the course of the trial.